Robin Charteris boards the boat for a white-knuckle trip into a scenic marvel.

 That's how we leave the riverbank - in another burst of adrenaline - in a natty, five-passenger chopper that whisks us straight up the canyon wall to civilisation.
 Talk about the icing on the cake.

-What to do: The Hualapai River Runners trip operates from mid-March until October 31 each year and costs US$328 (NZ$420) a person, buses and helicopter included.
+What to do: The Hualapai River Runners trip operates from mid-March until October 31 each year.